ga-wdi-boston/rails-api-many-to-many/README.md

 end
 ```

-So our `appointment` table now has the following columns: ID, doctor_id,
+So our `appointment` model now has the following attributes: id, doctor_id,
-patient_id, Date.
+patient_id, and date.

 Let's run our migration with `bin/rails db:migrate`

-Let's take a peek at our database and see how this table looks.
+Let's take a peek at our database and see how this model looks.
 Simply type:

 ```bash
 bin/rails db
 ```

-If your prompt looks like this `rails-api-library-demo_development=#` type:
+If your prompt looks like this `rails-api-clinic-code-along_development=#` type:

 ```bash
 \d appointments
 ```

-You will be able to see all the columns contained in the `appointment` table.
+You will be able to see all the columns contained in the `appointments` table.

-### Lab: Create 'Custom' Table
+### Lab: Create Recipe Ingredient Model

-Create a join table that represents the **association** between `recipes` and `ingredients`.
+Create a join table, `recipe_ingredients`, that represents the association between the `recipe` and `ingredient` models.

-**Note:** This table's name should be semantically correct.
+**Note:** Naming things is hard and if you absolutely can't come up with a good associative name, then mash the two model names together.

 ## Through: Associated Records